 "Praying for him" did not mean begging God to turn back the clock and make everything all right.
 That didn't help me heal.
 It meant finding a way to pray that God would bless and keep this man, and light his way.
 Praying for him took my focus off of myself and balanced things out.
 I needed it, and he needed it.

-- Pray with just one other person.
+Pray with just one other person.
 Grief and resentment are natural but keep you spiritually isolated.
 Ask one person to pray with you.
-(Prayer circles do not seem to work for this; you get sympathy, but later when you are alone, the pain returns in full force.)
-It doesn't matter if you pray with a family member or a stranger for blessings on the lost one; it just helps.
+Prayer circles just do not seem to work for this; you get sympathy, but later when you are alone, the pain returns in full force.
+It doesn't matter if you pray with one family member or one stranger for blessings on the lost one; it just helps.

 Yes, You Have a Future

 "For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future." -Jeremiah 29:11 (NIV)